WarBean/jdconfig/README.md

 ```

-It's not a standard json format, but it can still be loaded by `dotconfig`:
+It's not a standard json format, but it can still be loaded by `jdconfig`:

 ```python
 config = Config('hyperparameter.json')